 - a.
 Before an assignment to an earth station, whether for transmitting or receiving, is brought into use in a particular band allocated with equal rights to space and terrestrial radiocommunication services in the spectrum above 1 GHz and in the bands listed in 2a below, coordination must be effected with any country whose territory lies within the coordination area of the earth station to ensure that interference will not be caused to or by terrestrial stations.
 (See 9.17 of the RR).
 The coordination area is determined in accordance with Appendices 5 and 7 of the RR. - b.
-Before an assignment to an earth station, whether for transmitting or receiving, is brought into use in a particular band allocated with equal rights to space radiocommunication services in both directions of transmission and in the bands listed in 2b below, coordination must be effected with any country whose territory lies within the coordination area of the earth station or the earth station is located within the coordination area of a coordinated earth station to ensure that interference will not be caused to or by earth stations operating in the opposite direction of transmission.
+Before an assignment to an earth station, whether for transmitting or receiving, is brought into use in a particular band allocated with equal rights to space radiocommunication services in both directions of transmission and in the bands listed in 2b below, coordination must be affected with any country whose territory lies within the coordination area of the earth station or the earth station is located within the coordination area of a coordinated earth station to ensure that interference will not be caused to or by earth stations operating in the opposite direction of transmission.
 (See No. 9.17A of the RR.)
 The coordination area is determined based on Recommendations ITU-R IS.847, IS.848, and IS.849.

 - c.
-Nationally, the ITU RR procedure for coordinating earth stations also is followed to identify possible interference between such earth stations and terrestrial stations located within the United States and Possessions. - d.
-Coordination contours should be submitted to: - (1) The Spectrum Planning Subcommittee as part of the system review procedure outlined in Chapter 10, when submitting Notices of Frequency Assignment for earth stations for use in international coordination and registration activities. - (2) Subsequent to NTIA assignment approval the contours for all earth stations of the U.S. Federal Government or of foreign administrations when such contours both include territory of the U.S. and operate in bands used by U.S. Federal Government terrestrial stations shall be published in the NTIA Manual. - e.
-A computer program for the calculation of coordination areas, with respect to terrestrial stations, has been developed jointly by the NTIA, Department of Commerce, the Joint Spectrum Center (JSC), Defense Information Systems Agency and the Department of Defense.
-A personal computer based version of this computer program, developed by NTIA, is available on the Government Master File CD-Rom and may be used by federal agencies to comply with the provisions of this section.
-Agencies may request NTIA to furnish the service.
-The ITU Radiocommunication Bureau has also developed a PC based version of Appendix 7 which can be purchased from the ITU.
-Agencies that have earth stations that require international coordination should consider purchasing the ITU program since this program will be used to determine whether an administration has coordinated with all affected administrations.
-The ITU also has for sale a PC based version of Recommendation ITU-R IS.847. - 2.
-Frequency Bands - a.
+Nationally, the ITU RR procedure for coordinating earth stations also is followed to identify possible interference between such earth stations and terrestrial stations located within the US&P. - d.
+Agencies requiring earth station assignments must submit coordination contour data to the SPS as part of the system review procedure outlined in Chapter 10.
+This action is required when submitting Notices of Frequency Assignment for earth stations for use in international coordination and registration activities.
+Prior to NTIA assignment approval, the contour data for U.S. Federal Government earth stations must be published or approved for publication in Section 8.3.15 of this manual. - e.
+Agencies that have earth stations that require international coordination should consider purchasing the electronic version of Appendix 7 from the ITU Radiocommunication Bureau.
+This program can be used to determine whether an administration has coordinated with all affected administrations.
+The ITU also offers an electronic version of Recommendation ITU-R IS.847.

+2. Frequency Bands

+a.
 (Earth Station/Terrestrial Station Coordination) The coordination procedure specified in sub-paragraph 1a of this section applies in the following frequency bands: